By Patricia Lindquist, DNR urban forestry communications specialist, Madison, Patricia.Lindquist@wisconsin.gov, 608-843-6248

 “There has been a lot of activity in urban forestry on the federal level.
 As a result of President Bush’s America The Beautiful initiative the US Forest Service provided funds to each state to develop an urban forestry program.
 Most states used the funds to hire a state urban forestry coordinator and a state volunteer action coordinator and pass the remainder through to communities as grants.
 Thankfully, Wisconsin took a different approach.”

-“Wisconsin decided to make a long tern commitment to urban forestry.
+“Wisconsin decided to make a long term commitment to urban forestry.
 Instead of using the federal money to hire staff, which of course would result in layoffs if the federal money dries up, Wisconsin reallocated 7 existing state traditional forestry positions into urban forestry positions.
 These positions are permanent, state funded and independent of federal whims.”

 Thanks to this innovative approach, Wisconsin’s urban forestry program is one of the strongest in the nation.